 Sweating the Assets

 Once you have a client or group of clients on board and ready to contribute to your programme you should be thinking about what to produce in terms of content that will help achieve your goals.
 Ideally, you don’t want to take up too much of your clients valuable time with multiple interviews and shoots.
-Depending on budget you should consider recording interviews electronically.
-If you have a decent budget then hire a camera crew and roll it into a full on customer story, if budget is lacking you may want to use your mobile phone as a recorder and even a camera (watch our training series to find out how to make it look professional on your smartphone).
+Depending on the budget you should consider recording interviews electronically.
+If you have a decent budget then hire a camera crew and roll it into a full-on customer story, if budget is lacking you may want to use your mobile phone as a recorder and even a camera.

 Never ask too much of your customer.